 - Desk-mounted surround screens made from plexiglass help keep students and teachers safe in schools.

 - Modular walls keep customer chairs separate in open-space hair salons.

-- Plexiglass sneeze guards help keep patients and front desk office workers separate in doctor and dental offices.
+- Plexiglass sneeze guards help keep patients and front desk workers separate in doctor and dental offices.